 Commercial Aircraft

-Commercial Aircraft has product and engineering sites in Canada (Mirabel, Toronto and North Bay), the United Kingdom (Belfast), Mexico (Querétaro) and Morocco (Casablanca), and an international service, support and sales network, with a presence in 19 countries.
-(1)
+Commercial Aircraft has production and engineering sites in Canada (Mirabel, Montréal and Toronto) and an international service, support and sales network, located in a variety of countries.

 The global headquarters of Commercial Aircraft is located in Mirabel, Québec, Canada.